push-based/observable-hq--audit/README.md

 > - no compression
 > - wrong dimensions

-To be more productive I try to focus me audit process on the same technique across the page and then switch to the next one I think is applicable.
+To be more productive I try to focus the audit process on the same technique across the page and then switch to the next one I think is applicable.

 ## Phase 1 - Low hanging fruits & discovery